goastian/midori-desktop/toolkit/components/telemetry/docs/data/environment.rst

               // "hasAES", "hasEDSP", "hasARMv6", "hasARMv7", "hasNEON"
             ],
         },
-        device: { // This section is only available on mobile devices.
-          model: <string>, // the "device" from FHR, null on failure
-          manufacturer: <string>, // null on failure
-          hardware: <string>, // null on failure
-          isTablet: <bool>, // null on failure
-        },
         os: {
             name: <string>, // "Windows_NT" or null on failure
             version: <string>, // e.g. "6.1", null on failure
-            kernelVersion: <string>, // android only or null on failure
             servicePackMajor: <number>, // windows only or null on failure
             servicePackMinor: <number>, // windows only or null on failure
             windowsBuildNumber: <number>, // windows only or null on failure
             windowsUBR: <number>, // windows 10 only or null on failure
-            installYear: <number>, // windows only or null on failure
             locale: <string>, // "en" or null on failure
-            hasPrefetch: <bool>, // windows only, or null on failure
-            hasSuperfetch: <bool>, // windows only, or null on failure
             distro: <string>, // linux only, or null on failure
             distroVersion: <string>, // linux only, or null on failure },